 A: Yes!
 The processor can only work with what you give him.
 Prompt field dressing (gutting and skinning) and proper handling before delivery are necessary if you want to make the most of the meat on the animal.
 Because the processor is required to operate in a safe and sanitary manner, the processor may even reject a carcass if it has not been properly handled.

-Q: Doesn't the USDA inspect meat and the processing facilities?
+Q: Doesn't the USDA inspect meat and processing facilities?

-A: Yes, the Food Safety and Inspection Service (FSIS) of the USDA is responsible for inspecting live animals, meat carcasses and meat products and facilities in cases where the meat is being sold.
-The Colorado Department of Agriculture has an agreement with the USDA where the Colorado Department of Agriculture inspects the custom exempt plants and shares the information with the USDA.
-In order for meat to be sold, the animal must be slaughtered and processed under USDA inspection at a USDA Official plant.
+A: Yes, the Food Safety and Inspection Service (FSIS) of the USDA is responsible for inspecting live animals, meat carcasses, and meat products and facilities in cases where the meat is being sold.
+In order for meat to be sold, the animal must be slaughtered and processed under USDA inspection.
+The Colorado Department of Agriculture inspects the custom exempt plants and the meat is returned to the animal (or animal share) owner.
+Here is a list of the USDA meat inspection plants.

 Contact Us